Hirt Lab

 Suitability of Aminolipin® as a fixative for histological and microscopic analysis

 The fixation agent Aminolipin® was developed at the Institute of Clinical Anatomy and Cell Analysis as a substitute for the carcinogenic formaldehyde and is currently evaluated extensively for use in anatomical macroscopy.
-Proof of principle has also been provided for use in microscopy/advanced microscopy.
 Works on efficacy, functionality and hazard potential for the user were funded by two BMBF programmes and by the German Social Accident Insurance (Deutsche Gesetzliche Unfallversicherung/DGUV).
-Extensive biochemical, molecular biological and anatomical studies demonstrated the excellent fixation and preservation effectiveness of Aminolipin® for human whole-body preparations.
-Certified tests on the hazard potential prove, among other things, that the new active ingredient is non-volatile, non-mutagenic and non-genotoxic, unlike formaldehyde.
-Thanks to the newly discovered efficient inhibition of proteases relevant for autolysis and its comprehensive antimicrobial spectrum of activity, Aminolipin® has the potential to replace formaldehyde for the fixation and preservation of biological materials.
-Based on initial promising histological studies, a further research focus will be to extensively test Aminolipin-containing fixation solutions for their suitability in the microscopic analysis of cells and tissues.
+Extensive anatomical studies demonstrated the excellent fixation and preservation effectiveness of Aminolipin® for human whole-body preparations.
+Thanks to the newly discovered efficient inhibition of proteases relevant for autolysis, Aminolipin® has the potential to replace formaldehyde for the fixation and preservation of biological materials.

 Key Methods of the Lab